Training & Fitness

 Weeks 9–12: Final Push

-Walking is great preparation for walking, but adding strength and flexibility work prevents injury.
+Walking is the best preparation for walking, but a little strength and flexibility work prevents injury.

-• Step-ups strengthen the quads and glutes you’ll use climbing hills
+- Step-ups strengthen the quads and glutes you’ll use on climbs

 Rest days are part of training.
-Your muscles adapt on rest days, not during workouts.
-Take at least one full rest day per week.
+Muscles adapt on rest days, not during workouts.
+Take at least one full rest day a week.

 Foot Care Starts Now

-Your feet will take a beating on the Camino.
-Training them is essential.
+Your feet take a beating on the Camino, so train them too.

 Socks matter.
-Merino wool or synthetic socks wick away sweat.
-Cotton holds moisture and causes blisters.
-Bring 5-7 pairs of good hiking socks (not regular socks).
+Merino wool or synthetic socks wick sweat; cotton holds moisture and causes blisters.
+Bring five to seven pairs of proper hiking socks.
 Many pilgrims swear by double-layer socks to reduce friction.

-Toenails: Trim them short before you leave.
-Long toenails jam into the ends of your shoes during downhills and hurt intensely.
-Cut them straight across, not rounded.
+Trim your toenails short and straight across before you leave.
+Long toenails jam into the front of your shoes on descents and hurt.

 Common Injuries and Prevention